Microchip-MPLAB-Harmony/classb_pic32cm_mc/docs/configuration.md

 This file contains the `Reset_Handler` which has all startup code that runs before the `main()` function.
 Initialization of the Class B library is done from the `_on_reset` function which is the first function to be executed from the `Reset_Handler`.
 The function named `CLASSB_Startup_Tests` executes all startup self-tests inserted into `classb.c` file by the MHC.
 If none of the self-tests are failed, this function returns `CLASSB_STARTUP_TEST_PASSED`.
+If any of the startup self-tests are failed, this function does not return becasue of the following reason.
-If any of the startup self-tests are failed, this function does not return.
+In the case of critical failures (CPU registers or internal flash), the corresponding self-test remains in an infinite loop to avoid unsafe execution of code.
 The self-tests for SRAM, Clock and Interrupt are considered non-critical since it may be possible to execute a fail-safe function after detecting a failure.
 In such case, the `CLASSB_SelfTest_FailSafe()` function is called when a failure is detected.
-In the case of critical failures (CPU registers or internal flash), the corresponding self-test remains in an infinite loop to avoid unsafe execution of code.
+Since the default implementation of `CLASSB_SelfTest_FailSafe` routine contains an infinite loop, it won't return to the caller.

 **Note**
 1. The library defines the `_on_reset` function and handles some of the reset causes.